-Paul and I appreciated the trouble the selection panel went to in pulling this off.
-The remit for the show aligns closely with the values of our own exhibition programme.
+Paul and I appreciated the trouble the selection panel went through in pulling this off.
+The remit for the show aligns closely with the values of our own organisation and exhibition programme.
 In fact many of the artists we have worked with during the last nine years are significant contributors to the show, particularly the sculptors and artists working in 3D with unconventional materials and ceramics.
-Their being included in this survey exhibition is validation for these artists who have frequently found their work dismissed as 'craft' by East Anglian museums and galleries, despite their work being displayed elsewhere in the country.
-It is encouraging to see evidence of this change of perception.
+Their being included in this survey exhibition is validation for these artists who have frequently found their work ignored by East Anglian museums and galleries, despite their work being displayed elsewhere in the country.
+It is encouraging to see evidence of the change of perception within 'the institution'.

 Foreground - steel bound Vessel and background - steel bound Razor Stack

-who we will be showing in May along side ceramic sculptor James Evans
+who will be showing with us in May along side ceramic sculptor James Evans

-'Trace' hand carved, bleached lime wood sculpture by Jack Wheeler
+Above 'Trace' hand-carved, bleached lime wood sculpture by Jack Wheeler

-"Sister I, 2025" by Victoria Fenn, who will also be showing with us this year
+Above "Sister I, 2025" by Victoria Fenn, who will also be showing with us later this year

 Some noteable works clockwise from top left: Rollo Timothy George "Fire Extinguisher, 2024"; Mathew Bennington "There Lie They and Here Lie We Under the Spreading Chestnut Tree, 2020"; Matthew Richardson "Settlement, 2025"; James Gladwell "Two Vases on Top of Each Other, 2025"